Gynecomastia: Differential diagnosis

 While there can be many potential causes of male patients that present with increased breast tissue, differential diagnoses are most concerning for gynecomastia, pseudogynecomastia, and breast cancer (which is rare in men).
 Other potential causes of male breast enlargement such as mastitis, lipoma, sebaceous cyst, dermoid cyst, hematoma, metastasis, ductal ectasia, fat necrosis, or a hamartoma are typically excluded before making the diagnosis.

 Imaging

 Mammography is the method of choice for radiologic examination of male breast tissue in the diagnosis of gynecomastia when breast cancer is suspected on physical examination.
-If a mass/lump is felt during a physical exam, some features of the lump that would point to malignancy would be painless, non moveable (fixed), irregularly shaped, and skin changes.
+If a mass/lump is felt during a physical exam, some features of the lump that would point to malignancy would be painless, non-movable (fixed), irregularly shaped, and skin changes.
 Mammography is rarely indicated for men since breast cancer is an unlikely diagnosis.
 If mammography is performed and does not reveal findings suggestive of breast cancer, further imaging is not typically necessary.
 If a tumor of the adrenal glands or the testes is thought to be responsible for the gynecomastia, ultrasound examination of these structures may be performed.